Infrastructure as Code

 Pipeline integration

 Build the CI/CD pipeline alongside the codebase — plan on PR, apply on merge, security scanning in both.
-This means every resource is deployed through the pipeline from the start, establishing the discipline before there's much to manage.
+Every resource is deployed through the pipeline from the start, establishing discipline before there's much to manage.

 Workload modules and import